cyruslk/franklin-ford-bot/logs.md

       From [Dunne & Raby](http://www.dunneandraby.co.uk/content/bydandr/13/0) that coin this term, "Critical Design uses speculative design proposals to challenge narrow assumptions, preconceptions and givens about the role products play in everyday life. (...)"

+  - Oulipo

+    - I feel also that - since we're playing with language an exploring in an open-ended format - this artistic and poetic movement could be explored.

   ------

   Going back to the idea of remediation.